Kennedy Yanko

-Kennedy Yanko (born October 21, 1988 in St. Louis, Missouri) is an American sculptor, painter and installation artist working with paint skins and found metal.
-Yanko sources material from salvage yards, utilizing discarded objects that she then manipulates or modifies to realize her vision.
-Her abstract work draws upon surrealism, abstract expressionism and physical austerities.
+Kennedy Yanko (born October 21, 1988, in St. Louis, Missouri) is an American sculptor, painter, and installation artist known for working with "paint skins" and found metal.
+Yanko sources discarded objects and other material from salvage yards and manipulates or modifies their form, shape, or structure into her vision.
+Her abstract work draws upon surrealism, abstract expressionism and physical austerities, as well as her background in performance art.

-Paint Skins
+Work

-To create “paint skins,” Yanko pours large amounts of paint and lets it dry into a tarp-like material.
+To create "paint skins", Yanko pours large amounts of paint and lets it dry into a tarp-like material.
 From there, she sculpts the paint skin, using her whole body to manipulate the heavy sheet of paint.
 The paint skin thus becomes a structural material not dissimilar from the metal she utilizes in her sculptures.
 At times, the two materials are indistinguishable.

+In 2023, she presented the solo exhibition Kennedy Yanko: Tilted Lift at the Museum of Contemporary Art Detroit, as part of this institution's Mike Kelley Mobile Homestead lawn program.
+In 2024, the Pérez Art Museum Miami, acquired her wild wild country (2023) as part of its PAMM Fund for Black Art.

+In 2025 Yanko had exhibitions at Salon 94 gallery (Kennedy Yanko: Retro Future) and James Cohan gallery (Kennedy Yanko: Epithets).
+Yanko, stated that Epithets was, "about looking at the layers, the things beneath the veil.
+It was about exploring the parts of ourselves that we struggle to share with the world, the things we have trouble accepting."
+She continues, "I wanted to create a visual language that reflects the ooziness, the scariness, and the raw, sometimes ugly, experience of stepping into that space—of moving through it and existing within it."